-The note of the oven fan may change as the oven heats up - this is perfectly normal.
+The sound of the oven fan may change as the oven heats up - this is perfectly normal.

-The knobs get hot when I use the oven or grill.
+The knobs get hot when I use the oven.
 Can I avoid this?

-Yes, this is caused by heat rising from the oven or the grill, and heating them up.

-DO NOT leave the oven door open.
+Yes, this is caused by heat rising from the oven and heating them up.
+Do not leave the oven door open.